-[Ride Shagnasty by the Outback at Monarch Mountain.]
 Unlike Denver, Colorado Springs isn’t really known for its easy access to world class ski resorts.
-However, the 2nd most populated city in Colorado still boasts a number of ski resorts all within a two and half hour drive.
+However, the second most populated city in Colorado still boasts a slew of skiing and snowboarding within a two and half hour drive.

 Whether your live in Colorado Springs or will base your winter holiday here, you’ll find a fair number of outstanding ski resorts within a reasonable day trip.
 There are several ski areas that require a detour around Denver for speed’s sake, which could be advantageous to those looking to visit the Mile High City briefly on your return trip.

 Several of the ski areas nearest Colorado Springs are actually faster by first going all the way up to Denver.
 This defeats some of the ski day charm, so we’ve noted which mountains are shorter via Denver, in case you wish to avoid Interstate 70.
 You can also take U.S. 120 west to U.S. 9 north to Summit County to access the county’s resorts and only add minor time, which could actually be faster on a traffic-heavy weekend.

 Here are the closest ski resorts near Colorado Springs, in order of driving milage: (the ones that are fastest going north to Denver are indicated)